Sannchouk/android_app_comparator/README.md

 - The name distance are computed using Levenstein distance
 - The extension distance is a binary distance: 0 for the same extension, and 1 otherwise (define fuzzy distance is not pertinent for extensions)
 - The hash distance are computed using Hamming distance.

+Then, the different distance functions are passed to a global distance calculator, that multiply each of them by a given weight.

 ### Matching cost